thvl3/GoNull/README.md

 *   **Server:**
     *   Encodes commands using null-width characters.
-    *   (Potentially) Serves or helps place text with embedded commands.
+    *   Helps place text with embedded commands (currently by printing to console).
-    *   Receives exfiltrated data from clients.
+    *   Receives exfiltrated data from clients (Future Goal).
 *   **Client (RAT):**
-    *   Fetches web content.
+    *   Fetches web content from a URL.
-    *   Extracts and decodes commands from null-width characters.
+    *   Extracts and decodes commands from null-width characters found in the fetched content.
-    *   Executes commands.
+    *   Executes the decoded commands on the host system.
+    *   Displays command output to the console.
-    *   Sends results back to the server.
+    *   Sends results back to the server (Future Goal).

 ## How it Works